Siegel-Cooper Company: Decline, closing and renewal

 The Chicago store closed around 1930, and that building was taken over by Sears, Roebuck as their flagship store in 1931.
 In the 21st century, it is the Chicago campus of Robert Morris University Illinois.

 After decades of miscellaneous use as a warehouse, the NBC Television scene shop and the location "The Door", a social services center, the New York building become one of the first of the great dry-goods emporia in the Ladies' Mile to be renovated and re-opened for retail use.
-Calling itself "The Anchor of the Avenue", the building's retail tenants as of August, 2021 include: Bed, Bath & Beyond, T.J.
-Maxx and Marshall's.
+Calling itself "The Anchor of the Avenue", the building's retail tenants as of August, 2021 included Bed, Bath & Beyond, T.J.
+Maxx, and Marshalls.